Focke-Wulf Fw 190: The Sturmböcke

-When we made our attack, we approached from slightly above, then dived, opening fire with 13mm and 20mm guns to knock out the rear gunner and then, at about 150 metres, we tried to engage with the MK 108 30mm cannon, which was a formidable weapon.
+When we made our attack, we approached from slightly above, then dived, opening fire with 13 mm and 20 mm guns to knock out the rear gunner and then, at about 150 m, we tried to engage with the MK 108 30 mm cannon, which was a formidable weapon.
 It could cut the wing off a B-17.
 Actually, it was still easier to kill a B-24, which was somewhat weaker in respect of fuselage strength and armament.
 I think we generally had the better armament and ammunition, whereas they had the better aircraft.

 The number of heavy bombers destroyed by the Fw 190 is impossible to estimate.
-However, below is a list of the top scoring Sturmbock pilots:
+However, below is a list of the top-scoring Sturmbock pilots: